Trahloc/midi-qol/README.md

 ## Chat Portraits
  If using Chat Portraits, the changes made by midi-qol to the token/actor name in chat cards are overwritten/lost.
 Choose which sort of highlighting you want - only one will work.
 Otherwise, all seems to work.

-## Maestro
-Maestro looks for the attack roll chat card in the chat log to play its critical/attack/fumble sounds.
-If you are using the merge card then the attack roll card is never created and Maestro can't play its sounds.
-You can use the midi-qol custom sounds instead.

 ## Item Macro
 No more needed, as DAE has its own macro editor that is preferable.